Building Apptainer/Singularity containers locally

 $ vagrant up

-If you set up the folder sync, you will be prompted for your Windows username and password.
+If you set up the folder sync (three steps above in the example code), you will be prompted for your Windows username and password.

-If your Guest Additions are not present or out of sync with the Virtual Box, you'll see a lot of messages but the VM will eventually start up.
-If you get any errors, make sure to update Virtual Box and Vagrant to the latest versions.
+If your Guest Additions are not present or out of sync with the Virtual Box, you'll see a lot of messages pop up.
+These messages are okay to ignore and the VM will eventually start up.
+If you get any errors, make sure to update Virtual Box and Vagrant to the latest versions and try to start the VM again.

 $ vagrant ssh